IAmBaut/ImgboardTools/README.md

 * Arguments in parentheses () are optional.
 * Arguments in braces {} are possible example values.

+There is also a (very ugly) GUI application to allow for access to the features of the script.
+It should work cross platform.

+The GUI is experimental and may not be as up to date as the CLI and troubleshooting will be much harder on it.

+If you are on Windows you can save the GUI script as ".pyw" instead of ".py" to prevent the console from opening.
+This also means less feedback in case of errors though.

 ## Examples

 So for example to mix two images you would call: